-Virginia Tech's open access policy enables authors to legally provide open access to the accepted version (post-peer review) of their scholarly article, regardless of what your copyright transfer agreement says (a very small number of publishers may require you to waive the policy).
+Virginia Tech's open access policy enables authors to legally provide open access to the accepted version (not the journal's published version) of their scholarly article, regardless of what your copyright transfer agreement says (a very small number of publishers may require you to waive the policy).
 The policy follows copyright law and has been vetted by Virginia Tech's Office of Legal Counsel.
 More than 50 U.S. universities already have a similar policy in place.

 The open access policy text was added to Virginia Tech's Policy on Intellectual Property, No. 13000 (PDF), following approval by the Board of Visitors on March 22, 2021, and can be found at the bottom of page 4 of the document.

 8. For Scholarly Articles: Authors grant to the university a nonexclusive license to copyright in their scholarly articles in order to provide open access (free, public, online access) to them via the university repository.
 However, anything deposited in the university repository is subject to the provisions of all the numbered paragraphs above.
 An author may waive the license for a particular article or delay access for a specified period of time.
 The university may not sell the articles.
 Authors deposit in the university repository an electronic copy of their unformatted, post peer-review, accepted manuscript for each scholarly article within one month after the date of its publication.
 Upon deposit of accepted manuscripts into the university repository, the university grants authors a nonexclusive license to share accepted manuscripts elsewhere.

 grant: The policy causes the grant of the nonexclusive license directly.
 Alternative wordings such as “shall grant” or "encouraged to grant" are not recommended since they do not actually cause the grant itself.